✓ Updated May 2026

 Best time: May-Sep

-natureDiscover the dramatic Orrido di Nesso, a natural gorge with a stunning waterfall cascading into the lake.
-Walk across the ancient Roman bridge for the best views and feel the cool mist on your face, a refreshing escape from the summer heat.
+natureVenture to the dramatic Orrido di Nesso, a natural gorge with a stunning waterfall cascading into the lake, often framed by an ancient Roman bridge.
+Visit after a rainfall for the most impressive water flow, and enjoy the unique perspective from the small village above.

 Best time: Apr-Oct